 PCT's AIFM is Polar Capital LLP and the lead manager assigned to the trust is Ben Rogoff, a partner in Polar Capital LLP.
 He is supported by a team of eight technology specialists, including another partner, Nick Evans.
 Polar believes that this is one of the best-resourced teams dedicated to this sector within Europe.
 In addition to PCT, the team also manages two open-ended funds, Polar Capital Global Technology Fund and the Automation & Artificial Intelligence Fund.
-Collectively, these funds had AUM of \$7.8bn at 30 September 2022.
+Collectively, these funds had assets under management of \$7.8bn at 30 September 2022.

 Ben joined the team from Aberdeen in 2003, having started his career in the years running up to the technology boom.
-The events surrounding the collapse of the tech bubble have influenced the way in which he manages money.
-Ben says that one important lesson is that there is limited permanence in the technology sector; it is forever engaged in a process of creative disruption.
-He feels that change in the sector is a non-linear process.
+The events surrounding the collapse of the tech bubble at the start of the 21st Century have influenced the way in which he manages money.
+One important lesson is that there is limited permanence in the technology sector; it is forever engaged in a process of creative disruption.
+Change in the sector is a non-linear process.
 Once-great companies can disappear and minnows can become giants.

 Nick Evans joined the team from Framlington in 2007.
-He has a more bottom-up approach to selecting stocks, whereas Ben has a bias to a top-down stance.
+He complements Ben in that Nick has a more bottom-up approach to selecting stocks, whereas Ben has a bias to a top-down stance.